Google AdWords

 B. Automated Bidding

-- Best For: Advertisers who want to save time on bidding and focus on other aspects of their campaign.
+- Best For: Advertisers looking to reduce bidding time and concentrate on other parts of their campaign.

 C. Target CPA (Cost Per Acquisition)